 Instructions

-- While zucchini are baking, prepare the stuffing.
+- While the zucchini are baking, prepare the stuffing.
 Add ¼ cup of vegetable stock to a sauté pan on medium-high heat.
 Add onions, celery, and carrots.
 Cook for 3-5 minutes or until veggies soften.

 - Add soy sauce, rosemary, thyme, and sage.
 Stir to combine.
 Heat for another 2 minutes or until fragrant.